syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/annotation.md

 ### Adjust the stroke width and color

-The `ShapeChanging` event in the Image Editor component is triggered when a freehand annotation is being modified or changed through the toolbar interaction.
-This event provides an opportunity to make alterations to the freehand annotation’s color and stroke width by adjusting the relevant properties.
+The `shapeChanging` event in the Image Editor control is triggered when a freehand annotation is being modified or changed through the toolbar interaction.
+This event provides an opportunity to make alterations to the freehand annotation's color and stroke width by adjusting the relevant properties.

-By leveraging the ShapeChanging event, you can enhance the customization options for freehand annotations and provide a more tailored and interactive experience within the Image Editor component.
+By leveraging the ShapeChanging event, you can enhance the customization options for freehand annotations and provide a more tailored and interactive experience within the Image Editor control.

 Here is an example of changing the freehand draw stroke width and color using the ShapeChanging event.